What to Expect During Chemical Peel Recovery

 1. Redness

 Redness tends to show up after medium and deep chemical peels.
-In some cases, the redness can actually turn to slight scabbing.
-Most of the time, this redness will begin to dissipate after about one to two weeks, but in some cases, it may take longer.
-Following the aftercare instructions provided to you by Dr. Ramanadham can help to reduce this redness more quickly.
+Sometimes, with a deep chemical peel, the redness can actually turn to slight scabbing.
+Most of the time, this redness after a deep chemical peel will begin to dissipate after about one to two weeks, but in some cases, it may take longer.
+Following the deep chemical peel aftercare instructions provided to you by Dr. Ramanadham can help to reduce this redness more quickly.

 2. Tingling and burning sensations

-Minor irritations usually show up for just the first few days after your peel.
+Minor irritations usually show up for just the first few days after chemical peels.
 From then on, you shouldn’t have much additional discomfort.
-Sensations range from overall soreness to slight tingling feelings — a bit like light needle pricks.
+After chemical peels sensations range from overall soreness to slight tingling feelings — a bit like light needle pricks.
 If you notice anything more painful than this, contact whoever performed your chemical peel to ensure the healing process is progressing well.

 3. Peeling

-Peeling will usually occur around two to three days after the procedure itself.
+Peeling will usually occur around two to three days into the healing process.
 Once it starts, it can last anywhere from two to five days.

 Make sure that you never peel the skin off yourself — even if it’s started and you’re just helping it along.
 Just let it fall off naturally, and do not pick at your skin.
 Doing so can compromise your results.
 You may even end up with hyperpigmentation if you pick or peel off skin that isn’t ready to come off.